For years on end Bannersnack has been preaching and still continues to teach and offer examples on how to effectively use banner ads.

 And here it’s all about the right context and placement.
-In order for it to be relevant and effective, the banner ad placed on a certain website has to be related to that niche and to offer an answer to the question the visitor that ended up on that website has.
+For it to be relevant and effective, the banner ad placed on a certain website has to be related to that niche and to offer an answer to the question the visitor that ended up on that website has.

 Let’s look at Airbnb for instance.
-Airbnb’s success and reach was made possible through google display ads.
+Airbnb’s success and reach were made possible through Google display ads.
 They started expanding by searching for platforms and channels that target a specific audience and by putting ads out there that are related to what the audience is searching for.

 3. Grab the customer’s attention

 Capturing someone’s attention nowadays can be very challenging, especially in the digital environment where it’s all about being creative.

 But you have a lot of information on how to be creative and how to design everything from scratch so that it’s going to make your banner ad stand out from the crowd on this blog.
 It’s up to you to study your target market and see if what you need is an animated bouncy ad or a classy font on a neat background.